 - Write down the licence plate numbers of all other vehicles involved in the accident together with the jurisdiction that issued the plates ie: British Columbia, another Province or Territory, or a U.S. state.
 If the licence plate is from outside of British Columbia you should also try to get the name of this driver’s insurance company.

 - If other drivers ask for your name, address, and driver’s licence number you should provide it to them.

 - You should also try and record the names and contact information of any witnesses and vehicle passengers.

 - It can also be helpful to record the date, time, and location of the accident.

-If your injuries do not prevent you from do so, before leaving the scene of the accident you should also report the accident to the RCMP.
-Failing to report a accident to the RCMP and leaving the scene of the accident could result in charges under British Columbia’s motor vehicle laws or a breach of your vehicle insurance.
-The RCMP may ultimately advise you that they are not going to attend at the scene but you should call them regardless.
-If the RCMP are going to attend and injuries do not prevent you from doing so you should wait for the RCMP to arrive and ask them if it is okay to leave before doing so.
-If another driver refuses to provide you with the above noted information or leaves the accident scene without providing you with the above noted information you should notify the RCMP as soon as possible and provide them with a description of the vehicle and it’s driver.
+If your injuries do not prevent you from doing so, before leaving the scene of the accident you should also report the accident to the RCMP.
+Failing to report an accident to the RCMP and leaving the scene of the accident could result in charges under British Columbia’s motor vehicle laws or a breach of your vehicle insurance.
+The RCMP may ultimately advise you that they are not going to attend the scene but you should call them regardless.
+If the RCMP is going to attend and injuries do not prevent you from doing so you should wait for the RCMP to arrive and ask them if it is okay to leave before doing so.
+If another driver refuses to provide you with the above-noted information or leaves the accident scene without providing you with the above-noted information you should notify the RCMP as soon as possible and provide them with a description of the vehicle and the driver.